- Commonly used to treat acne

 and team of dispensers

-What is Tetralysal?
+What is Tetralysal (Lymecycline)?

-What is Tetralysal used for?
+What is Tetralysal used to treat?

 Tetralysal is very commonly used to treat acne.
 Thanks to its anti-inflammatory properties, this medicine is very effective at reducing the redness and inflammation caused by outbreaks, making it one of the most effective acne treatments available.

-Aside from acne break outs, the properties within Tetralysal capsules are also beneficial for treating the formation of blackheads and whiteheads.
-These capsules are very effective at fighting against bacteria; by stopping the build up of bacteria in the body, Tetralysal can rapidly diminish the appearance and formation of spots.
+Aside from acne breakouts, the properties within Tetralysal capsules are also beneficial for treating the formation of blackheads and whiteheads.
+These capsules are very effective at fighting against bacteria; by stopping the build-up of bacteria in the body, Tetralysal can rapidly diminish the appearance and formation of spots.

 This course of acne treatment usually lasts for a minimum of 8 weeks.

 This medication is also prescribed to treat other bacterial infections, such as chest infections or sexually transmitted infections.

 Tetralysal works by inhibiting propionibacterium acnes, which are the bacteria that cause acne to occur.
 The bacteria specifically feeds on sebum, which is a natural oil that is produced by the sebaceous glands in the skin.

 When feeding on sebum, the bacteria leaves behind fatty acids and waste products that can irritate the sebaceous glands and cause them to become inflamed and cause spots.